Aman254/Aman254/README.md

-# Hi there, I'm Shivam! 👋
+# Hi there, I'm Aman! 👋

 I'm a passionate MERN stack developer based in India.
 With a strong background in PostgreSQL and Python,JavaScript I love crafting efficient and scalable web applications.